 Governance for Microsoft 365 is not "once and done."
 Have a plan to stay on top of what is changing in Microsoft 365 and adapt your governance guidelines if needed.
 (This is an important reason why creating a long governance document is not a good idea.
 Businesses and technologies change.
 Updating a web page is easy.
 Updating and re-distributing a document is much harder.)

 Have a strategy for communicating governance policies and guidelines

 Ultimately, the success of your governance planning efforts depends on how well you have communicated expectations to the members of your organization.
 In addition to the suggestions described earlier, consider the following:

 Can you incorporate "how should" with your "how to" training?
-In other words, can you create a "user resource center" for Microsoft 365 where you can provide resources and training to help provide guidance and training that will help users adopt Microsoft 365 effectively?
+In other words, can you create a "user resource center" for Microsoft 365 where you can provide resources and training to help provide guidance and training that helps users adopt Microsoft 365 effectively?
 The best governance content provides guidance that helps all users adopt and get the most value from Microsoft 365.

 Should you create a certification and re-certification for site and team owners?

 Can you create a Microsoft 365 Champions program for your organization?
 Consider joining the worldwide Microsoft 365 champions program to get ideas and approaches for your own champions program and to connect with like-minded people and thought leaders from within and around Microsoft.